BFA Acting

 Opportunities

 Students are guaranteed casting in the School of Theatre productions, allowing students to put what they’ve learned in their classes into practice.
-Acting majors may pursue music theatre training through our Music Theatre Concentration, and cross-curricular opportunities in CFA.
+Acting majors may pursue musical theatre training through our Musical Theatre courses, and cross-curricular opportunities in CFA.

 Speaking of professional development, guest lecturers, visiting artists, and CFA acting alums host masterclasses and workshops for School of Theatre students.
 Acting students also participate in SOT’s annual Theatre Showcase that takes place in Boston or New York City.
 The event serves as a celebration of the graduating class and the group’s formal introduction to the professional theatre community.